squareblob/MountAugusta/Constitution.md

 >
 > e.
 Must be a citizen of the State of Mount Augusta.

-II.
+ii.
 Public record of voter registration

 > a.
 Prior to any election, or when called for by any citizen, a voter registration thread shall be posted on the subreddit.
 The thread title must begin with "[Voter Registration]".
 >